You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 Make It a Part of Your Business Process

-The important thing is to continually ask your customers for reviews (using email, phone calls, and in-person) and make the process as easy as possible for every customer to write a review for you.
-Of those 3 methods (email, phone, in-person), we’ve found that asking via email — along with a link to review your business — is the most effective method, because your customer doesn’t have to find your profile, you’re leading them right to it.
+The important thing is to continually ask your customers for reviews (using email, phone calls, and in person) and make the process as easy as possible.
+Of those 3 methods, we’ve found that asking via email, along with a direct link to review your business, is the most effective method because your customer doesn’t have to find your profile on their own.

 Ask Customers to Be Specific

-If possible, ask your customers to include references to specific services/products in your reviews.
+If possible, ask your customers to include references to specific services or products in their reviews.
 Google is more likely to highlight your listing for a particular service if a reviewer has referenced that service in their review.
-Google will then often show little snippets of a relevant review citing that particular service.
+For example, if a reviewer mentions “dental implants” in their review, Google may highlight that snippet when someone searches for dental implants in your area.

 5. Publish Regular “Posts” to Your Google Business Profile

 We also recommend publishing regular updates to your Google Business Profile using the “Posts” function.
-We’ve found that posting regularly to Google Business Profiles can have a positive effect on local rankings.
+We’ve found that posting regularly can have a positive effect on local rankings.

-Google’s posting function is sort of similar to social media posts on sites like Facebook and others.
-You write a short blurb and you can add a picture and an image.
+Google’s posting function is similar to social media posts.
+You write a short blurb and you can add an image and a link.

 Some ideas for posting updates include:

-• Announcements about new services, new hires, etc.
+- Announcements about new services, new hires, or other company news

 6. Make Sure Your “NAP” Information Is Consistent

-A critical factor in learning how to improve your local SEO is the consistency of your business contact information — specifically, your business’ Name, Address, and Phone number (NAP).
+A critical factor in improving your local SEO is the consistency of your business contact information, specifically your business Name, Address, and Phone number (NAP).
 The more consistent this information is, the more trust Google will have in displaying your Google Business Profile.

 First, you want to make sure that your business contact information is consistent between your website and Google Business Profile.